microsoft/fabricrealtimelab/modules/module05a.md

 ![Create Data Warehouse](../images/module05/createwarehouse-persona.png)

-Or, from any persona, when on the *Home* page to view all items in the workspace, click *New* to add a new item, and select *Warehouse* to create a new Synapse Data Warehouse.
+Or, from the workspace home page, click *New* to add a new item, and select *Warehouse* to create a new Synapse Data Warehouse.

 ![Create Data Warehouse](../images/module05/createwarehouse.png)

 Name the warehouse StocksDW (or another name, if you prefer).
 Once created, you'll see the warehouse is largely empty.
-Create New SQL query at the top of the window.
+Click *New SQL query* at the top of the window.
 We'll start building our schema in the next step:

 ![Empty Warehouse](../images/module05/emptywarehouse.png)